google/safevalues/src/builders/html_sanitizer/README.md

     sanitization as `sanitize`, but returns a `DocumentFragment`.

     This method should be preferred over `sanitize` when the result is assigned to a Node DOM API like `Node.appendChild`.
-Doing so is more is more efficient than assigning `SafeHtml` to `Element.innerHTML` as it saves an HTML serialization/deserialization.
+Doing so is more efficient than assigning `SafeHtml` to `Element.innerHTML` as it saves an HTML serialization/deserialization.

 *   `sanitizeAssertUnchanged(html: string): SafeHtml` is similar to `sanitize` but throws if parts of the input is sanitized away.